2025 in review.

 This is a decade goal ending in 2029.
 I previously increased the goal in 2022 from

 For backstory on these goals: I originally set them in 2019, and then revised them in 2022.
-I’ve generally come to the point of view that I should be revising these every year, but also not sure it’s worth doing it.
-Maybe one day!
+I’ve come to believe that I should be revising these every year, but also that it’s not that interesting to revise them every year.
+I’ll revise them again in a few years.

 Writing

 I finished my fourth book, Crafting Engineering Strategy, and wrote some notes on writing it.
-I’m really excited for this book to be done, because I think it’s been a missing book in the industry, and I hope it will change how the industry thinks about “engineering strategy,” pull us away from the frequent gripe that “we have no engineering strategy!”
+I’m really excited for this book to be done, because I think it’s been a missing book in the industry, and I hope it will change how the industry thinks about “engineering strategy.”
+In particular, I hope it’ll pull us away from the frequent gripe that “we have no engineering strategy!”
 You do have an engineering strategy, it’s just not written down yet.

 As part of finishing this book, I’ve also recognized that if I write another book, it will be far into the future.
 After publishing four books in six years, I’m booked out, and I’m pretty sure I’ve tapped out my last decade’s path of writing books to advance the industry.
 I’ll definitely keep writing, but it’ll be posts focused on the stuff I’m concretely working on, without trying to map them into a larger book structure.